naldeborgh7575/brain_segmentation/README.md

 <sub> <b> Figure 2: </b> (Left) Basic MRI workflow.
 Slices are taken axially at 1mm increments, creating the 3-dimensional rendering (right).
 Note that this is only one of four commonly-used pulse sequences used for tumor segmentation. </sub>

 ### Pulse sequences
-There are multiple radio frequency pulse sequences that can be used to illuminate different classes of tissues.
-For adequate segmentation there are often four different scans acquired: Fluid Attenuated Inversion Recovery (FLAIR), T1, T1-contrasted, and T2 (Figure 3).
-Each of these pulse sequences utilizes the chemical and physiological characteristics of the various tumor classes, resulting in contrast between areas with distinct compositions.
-Notice the variability in intensities among the four images in Figure 3, all of which are images of the same slice of the same brain taken with different pulse sequences.
+There are multiple radio frequency pulse sequences that can be used to illuminate different types of tissue.
+For adequate segmentation there are often four different unique sequences acquired: Fluid Attenuated Inversion Recovery (FLAIR), T1, T1-contrasted, and T2 (Figure 3).
+Each of these pulse sequences exploits the distinct chemical and physiological characteristics of various tissue types, resulting in contrast between the individual classes.
+Notice the variability in intensities among the four images in Figure 3, all of which are images of the same brain taken with different pulse sequences.

 <img alt="The four MRI sequences used in brain tumor segmentation: Flair, T1, T1-contrasted and T2" src="images/modalities.png" width=200>
 <sub><b> Figure 3: </b> Flair (top left), T1, T1C and T2 (bottom right) pulse sequences. </sub>

 ### Segmentation
 Notice now that a single patient will produce upwards of 600 images from a single MRI, given that all four sequences produce 155 slices each (Figure 4).
-To get an acceptably accurate manual segmentation a radiologist must spend a number of hours tediously determining which voxels belong to which class.
+To get a satisfactory manual segmentation a radiologist must spend several hours tediously determining which voxels belong to which class.
 In the setting of malignant brain tumors, an algorithmic alternative would give clinicians more time focusing on the wellbeing of the patient, allowing for more immediate patient care and higher throughput treatment times.

 <img alt="All images produced from a single patient brain scan." src="images/brain_grids.png" width=1000>